 Ingredients

-- 350 g penne organic, fairtrade
+- 350 g pasta shapes organic, fairtrade available

 - 200 g broccoli cut into small florets, stems thinly sliced, organic

-- 2 tablespoon olive oil organic, fairtrade
+- 2 tablespoon olive oil organic, fairtrade available

 - 350 g chicken diced

-- 2 leeks trimmed, thinly sliced, organic
+- 2 leeks trimmed, thinly sliced, organic available

 - 2 cloves garlic peeled, crushed, organic

-- 250 g low fat cream cheese organic
+- 250 g low fat cream cheese organic available

-- 4 tablespoon green pesto organic
+- 4 tablespoon green pesto (optional) organic available

 - 1 dash black pepper freshly ground, organic, fairtrade